rcalixte/wayland-book/src/registry/server-side.md

 **Note**: `wl_output::geometry` is shown here for illustrative purposes, but in practice there are some special considerations for its use.
 Review the protocol XML before implementing this event in your client or server.

+[^1]: Resources represent the server-side state of each client's instance(s) of an object.

+[^2]: A slightly more sophisticated version of our "globals" program called `weston-info` is available from the Weston project, if you're interested in something more robust.